 The TOEFL Scoring System

 If you are a non-native English speaker who wants to study at an institution in an English-speaking country, most of the time you would be required to submit a TOEFL score.
 The TOEFL does not have a straightforward grading system like what you have at schools, a wrong answer will surely make you lose points and a correct one will gain you points.
 So the TOEFL score itself can be confusing.
-This post hopefully can help explaining the score for you.
+This post hopefully can help to explain the score for you.

 How are the scores derived?